IOExcept10n/DiscordRichPresenceForVS/README.md

 you can load here any text file contains gitignore-like syntax to filter files and folders you don't want to show them to anyone.
-If you open file that is blacklist, presence will be disabled until you're in this file.
+If you open file that is blacklist, presence will be disabled while you're in this file.
 By default, file dialog filter files ends with ".ignore" to show that files are like gitignore files.